metalwarrior665/apify-google-auth/README.md

 This small library allows using OAuth for Google services with [Apify](http://apify.com/) actors platform.

 ## Chagelog

+### 0.6
+- Migrated to Apify SDK v3 which is required as peer dependency.
+- Removed support for deprecated `googleCredentials`.

 ### 0.5.0 -> 0.5.1
 Added option to provide custom redirect_uri which is now needed after Google banned Out-of-band OAuth.
 You need ot direct the redirect to your server.

 ### 0.4.* -> 0.5.0
-`apify` package is not only peer dependency.
+`apify` package is now only peer dependency.
 It should work even for most old versions.

 ### 0.3.* -> 0.4.0
 Bumped underlying `google-auth-library` from `2.0` to `6.1.1`.
 It should not affect anything